 We will be commemorating 75 years of freedom in 2019 and 2020.
 We will bring stories to life, remember the Second World War and celebrate the liberation.
 Whether you are looking for an accessible way to experience the history of the war, or want to immerse yourself in personal stories, there’s plenty to see and experience in North Brabant.
-Experience the Dilemma Maze, cycle through the War Museum, visit an exhibition or plan an educational day out with the children.
+Visit Maczek Memorial, cycle through the War Museum, experience an exhibition or plan an educational day out with the children.
 If you want to know more, take a look at the Brabant Remembers website.

 Even the New York Times thought it was worth reporting.
 Visitors to the Overloon War Museum in Overloon are able to cycle 90 metres through the main museum hall itself, at a height of three metres.
 The bridge gives you a wonderful view of the enormous World War Two collection with hundreds of military vehicles and cannons.
 The War Museum is also recommended for families with children: exciting, environmentally conscious, and educational.
 For a weekend away, combine the museum with the Zoo Parc Overloon and the adjacent Landal De Vers bungalow park.

 The Maczek Memorial Breda tells the story of the efforts made by Polish troops in the Second World War to liberate large parts of this country.
 You can listen to personal stories by young Polish men about their journey across Europe in order to sign up with the Allies and their operations during the liberation of Breda and other places.
 A special mention should be made of General Stanislaw Maczek (1892-1994), commander of the 1st Polish Armoured Division, who liberated Breda with very few civilian casualties.